Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Ablations

 \section{Ablations}

-We perform ablations of our designs in~\cref{tab:ablation}, and report results on the the SPair-71k~\cite{min2019spair} validation set which helps us chose the best performing model.
+{\bf General ablations.} We perform ablations of our designs in~\cref{tab:ablation}, and report results on the the SPair-71k~\cite{min2019spair} validation set which helps us chose the best performing model.
 It is not possible to ablate individual loss terms as they each have a distinct purpose without which the prototype cannot properly be learned: $\mathcal{L}_\mathcal{P}$ optimizes $\mathcal{P}$, $\mathcal{L}_\mathcal{Z}$ optimizes $\mathcal{Z}$, and $\mathcal{L}_\text{geom}$ provides a dense supervision signal, \ie a loss for $\Phi(I,\bu)$ when $\bu$ is an arbitrary object pixel, \ie not a keypoint.
+We can however examine the different effect of our and Geo-SC's specific loss terms on both SPair-71k and SPair-U, by comparing a simple supervised approach using a DINOv2 and SD backbone trained only using $\mathcal{L}_\text{sparse}$, adding only the Geo-SC specific losses, adding only our canonical prototype losses, and our proposed model that combines them.
+Results shown in~\cref{tab:loss_ablation} show a clear pattern, \ie adding our canonical prototype loss results in a very small drop in performance on seen keypoints (\ie SPair-71k), which we attribute to the models having less capacity to fully overfit the training keypoint supervision, but endows them with the ability to generalize much better to unseen points (\ie SPair-U).
+Conversely, the Geo-SC losses allow models to perform really well on seen keypoints but its effect on generalization ranges from harmful to null (with vs. without Geo-SC losses).
+These results also demonstrate that our contributions do not require Geo-SC to work, as they also boost performance of the supervised baseline on unseen keypoints (with vs. without Canonical prototype).

 We show that setting $\lambda_\mathcal{Z}$ to $1$ or $0.1$ both negatively affect performance.
 We believe this is due to the interaction between $\mathcal{L}_\mathcal{Z}$ and $\mathcal{L}_\text{geom}$, as a high $\lambda_\mathcal{Z}$ would push $\Phi$ to collapse towards defaulting to predicting keypoint features $\mathcal{Z}$ for most points, while a weight too low prevents correct prediction on the keypoints.
 We also test different neighbor sampling strategies for $\mathcal{X}_b$ and $\mathcal{X}_c$, and show that sampling both spaces with either K-nearest neighbor or geodesic sampling is ineffective.